iaphub/react-native-iaphub/README.md

 ```

 ## Events
-Call the `addEventListener` method to listen to an event and 'removeEventListener' to stop listening to an event.<br/><br/>
+Call the `addEventListener` method to listen to an event and `removeEventListener` to stop listening to an event.<br/>

-- **onUserUpdate**: event triggered when the user products have been updated
+#### onUserUpdate - Event triggered when the user products have been updated
 ```js
   // Listen to the user update event in order to know when the activeProducts/productsForSale are updated var listener = Iaphub.addEventListener('onUserUpdate', async () => {